How Many Volts in Car Battery?

 If the headlights light up or down in the dark at night or the light is not clear, you may notice the battery is down.

-In most cars, the ‘check engine’ notification will automatically appear on the console if the battery is down.
-This means the battery is down and needs to be replaced or recharged.
+In most cars, the ‘check engine’ notification will automatically appear on the console if the battery is low.
+This means the battery needs to be replaced or recharged.

 Even if the battery goes down, there is no need to panic.
-Because, nowadays, it has become very easy to charge the battery.
+Nowadays, it has become very easy to charge the battery.

 How to Check Car Battery?